ShineSolar/ShinePHP/README.md

 ## Requirements

 - Minimum PHP version of PHP 7.0.0
-- The only database driver that is supported right now is MySQL/MariaDB, so the MySQL PDO driver
 - The cURL driver for PHP
 - The PCRE driver for PHP